imba/imba/readme.md

 and readable JavaScript.

 ## Why
 Imba started out several years ago as a fork of CoffeeScript, with a plan to add native syntax for creating, traversing, and manipulating DOM tags.
-It quickly changed into something quite different.
-The syntax is very close to Ruby (but with indentation).
+After having used CoffeeScript for a long time, I found myself avoiding all the syntactic sugar that made CS nice, because I knew how cluttered the compiled code was.
+Imba tries to take all the good stuff from CoffeeScript, with the conciseness of Ruby, and tags as a native part of the language (like jsx).

 ## Principles
 - Ultra-readable compiled js (keeping comments, indentation, style).